MIE Graduate Student Funding 2022-2023

 Visit the School of Graduate Studies website for more information and to apply.

-The Natural Sciences and Engineering Research Council (NSERC) of Canada Postgraduate Scholarships – Doctoral (PGS D) program provides financial support to high-calibre scholars who are engaged in an eligible doctoral program in the natural sciences or engineering.
+The Canadian Institutes of Health Research (CIHR), The Natural Sciences and Engineering Research Council (NSERC) of Canada Postgraduate Scholarships, and The Social Sciences and Humanities Research Council (SSHRC) – Doctoral (CGS D) programs provide financial support to high-calibre scholars engaged in eligible research areas.

 The Department of MIE has a number of fellowships endowed by generous alumni and friends.